 The Virginia Coalition for the Prevention of Elder Abuse (VCPEA) presents the Helen J. Napps Award of Excellence at its annual abuse prevention conference every other year.

-2025 Helen J. Napps Award of Excellence: Now Accepting Nominations
+2025 Helen J. Napps Award of Excellence: Cindy Smith

 About the Helen J. Napps Award of Excellence